MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npm-audit.md

 1. Open a command prompt window, and navigate to the root directory of your project where your *package.json* file is located.

 1. Run the following command to generate the *package-lock.json* file.
-This command will analyze your *package.json* file, install the required dependencies, and generate the *package-lock.json* file.
+This command analyzes your *package.json* file, installs the required dependencies, and generates the *package-lock.json* file.

     ```Command
     npm i --package-lock-only